ShenQingchuan/vue-vine-ppt/pages/page-6.md

 This function is seen as a function in source code, but a Vue component object in runtime.

-As a user you don't need to care about the underlying implementation details.
+But as a user you don't need to care about these underlying implementation details.

-[click]

-Due to the limitation of time, we won't expand more details of Vine's usage today.

-If you're interested, please read our documentation to get more details.

 [click]